Sunday, June 30, 2024

 = mset_of(xs') ⨄ mset_of(node(y, ys'))

-have sxs_sys_sn: suc(length(xs')) + suc(length(ys')) = suc(n')
+have suc_len: suc(length(xs')) + suc(length(ys')) = suc(n')

-injective suc sxs_sys_sn
+injective suc suc_len

-by apply IH[xs', node(y, ys')] to len_xs_yys
+by rewrite (apply IH[xs', node(y, ys')] to IH_prem)

-definition mset_of
+by definition mset_of

-(m_one(y) ⨄ mset_of(ys'))].
+(m_one(y) ⨄ mset_of(ys'))]

 In the case for (x ≤ y) = false, the goal becomes